andreasvirkus/website/content/posts/venting-on-the-lack-of-hind-and-foresight.md

 ***

-I'll be referencing the Estonian government's latest (at the time of writing) restrictions that went into place on November 23rd, which can be seen [here](https://www.kriis.ee/en/news/government-approved-restrictions-prevent-spread-coronavirus).
+I'll be referencing the Estonian government's latest (at the time of writing) restrictions that went into place on November 23rd, which can be seen [here](https://www.kriis.ee/en/news/government-approved-restrictions-prevent-spread-coronavirus), throughout this rebuking.

 #### Point 1